AliDemircix/playwright/README.md

 - to avoid dublicated test use beforeEach() hook
 - use more detailed selector like user behavior  page.getByRole('button',{name:/submit/i})
 - add data-testid='SignIn' test attiribute in your app code to find page.getByTestId() locator
+- Click f8 to see tooltip details when you are in source tab